ThilinaPeiris/youtube-dl-GUI/README.md

 # youtube-dl-GUI
+A video downloader
-#A video downloader #A graphical user interface for youtube-dl
+Graphical user interface for youtube-dl